What you’ll study

 Advanced Programming (15 credits)

 This module details advanced programming concepts such as file manipulation, event-driven programming, multi-threaded programming, programming for data analysis and the use of packages and documentation.
 It also covers the social context of computing: social impact of computers and the internet; professionalism; codes of ethics and responsible conduct; copyrights, intellectual property; and software piracy.

 The module covers the concepts of modern computer architecture and system software.
 After an overview of computer architecture, it then delves into how computer systems execute programs, store information, and communicate.
 You’ll also learn the principles, design and implementation of system software such as operating systems.

 A sound understanding of internet architecture, protocols and technologies and their real-world applications forms the core of this module.
 Discussions around networks and the internet, network architecture, communication protocols and their design principles, wireless and mobile networks, network security issues and networking standards feature.
 The module also covers related social, privacy and copyright issues.

 This module focuses on designing and building software systems.
 You’ll look at principles and patterns of software design, where to apply them, and how they inform design choices.
 You’ll learn techniques for ensuring systems you build behave correctly.
 We demonstrate how the application of these principles makes it possible to evolve systems effectively and rigorously.

 Big Data Analytics (15 credits)

-This module provides skills in data analytics, including the preparation of data, data handling, formulating precise questions and using tools from statistics and data mining to address them.
+This module provides data science skills in data analytics, including the preparation of data, data handling, formulating precise questions and using tools from statistics and data mining to address them.

 Research Methods (15 credits)